TatGitForJob/de-coach-seminar-hw/Readme.md

 ### Hello my frinds, this is my first repo in this year!
 #  change from main commit
+#  I want another change